 3. Leverage — determines the amount of leverage used for a margin order.
 Note: not all exchanges support leveraged trading.

 4. Funds — calculated based on your account balance.
 Any funds locked up in open orders will be reflected in the amount displayed in the Funds field.
+Funds displayed here pertain to the market you are viewing and the direction of your order.

 5. Quantity — determines the volume of the asset to be traded.
 Can be adjusted with